This checklist is available to guide homeowners and professionals through the post-disaster construction process and requirements in Maui.

 Prior to contacting your architect, find the borders of your land.
 Click here to see a step-by-step

-Responsible Party: Property Owner Architect
+Responsible Party: Property Owner and Architect

 Create blueprints (architectural plans) for your home.
 You have many options to accomplish this: